avosvotes/kade-fullstack/README.md

 It is necessary to obtain an admin token through the path /admin.
 There is a user of uid "admin" in the database.

-You have to creat an endpoint only available for the super administrator and reject other users.
+You have to create an endpoint only available for the super administrator and reject other users.
 One the front side, print a summary of the votes by ballot.

 Here is the voting ballot data structure: